UPDATE: A Guide to Legal Research in Israel

 8.8 Case Reports

-Established on May 14, 1948, in the wake of the Holocaust, the State of Israel brought to an end 2,000 years of exile.
+Established on May 14, 1948, in the wake of the Holocaust, the State of Israel brought to an end 2,000 years of exile of the Jewish people.
 It was the fulfillment of Zionism – a movement based on the idea of a national state in Eretz-Israel (Palestine).
 Israel spans 470 kilometers in length and is 135 kilometers at its widest point.
 Located in the Middle East, Israel is bordered by Lebanon, Syria, Jordan and Egypt.
 It lies at the crossroads of three continents: Europe, Asia and Africa.
 The climate is warm and sunny, with a rainy season from November to April.

 Israel is a parliamentary democracy with legislative, executive and judicial branches.
 As a welfare state, Israel’s social service system is based on legislation that provides for workers’ protection and other national services.
 Although influenced by both common law and civil law, the Israeli legal system has its own special characteristics.
 There is no separation between state and religion since being Jewish describes both a citizen’s religion and nationality.
 Nevertheless, the state and its legal system are based on secular foundations.